kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - One of the primary purposes of subresources is accessing/modifying a portion of a resource independently, which is not what we're trying to achieve.
-- Kubernetes development/maintenance perspective, subresources, particularly
-  for CRDs, expensive to author and maintain.
+- Kubernetes development/maintenance perspective, subresources, particularly for CRDs, are expensive to introduce and maintain.

 Alternative considered: `PolicyConfiguration` kind with config embedded